nodegit/nodegit.github.com/index.md

     git.repo('.git', function(error, repository) {
       if (error) throw error;

-      // Use the master branch.
-      repository.branch('master', function(error, branch) {
+      // Use the master branch (a branch is the HEAD commit) repository.branch('master', function(error, branch) {
         if (error) throw error;

-        // Iterate over the revision history.
+        // History returns an event, and begins walking the history var history = branch.history();

-        branch.history().on('commit', function(error, commit) {
+        // History emits 'commit' event for each commit in the branch's history history.on('commit', function(error, commit) {
           // Print out `git log` emulation.
             async.series([
                 function(callback) {